juanapzaghi-create/JuanApZaghi-Create/README.md

 I have experience developing REST APIs, web applications, Android applications and relational databases.

-Currently I'm developing a complete workshop management system and an Electronic Invoice (NF-e) microservice.
+Currently developing a workshop management system and an Electronic Invoice (NF-e) microservice.

 ---